 Kenneth D. Ridgway

-2012 Bromery Award for the Minorities
+2012 Bromery Award for Minorities

 Presented to Kenneth D. Ridgway